bitscooplabs/ngrok-demo/tutorial/0004-handling-basic-authentication.md

 X-Foo: Bar
 ```

-Note that Express + NodeJS will text transform the header values to lower case, so we'll notice the raw values parsed as `authorization` and `x-foo`, respectively.
+Note that Express + NodeJS will text transform the header values to lower case, so we'll see the raw values parsed as `authorization` and `x-foo`, respectively.
 This isn't a bug in the BitScoop API Toolbox.

 In this simple case we've created a reference to the environment variable `api_key` on the authorization header value.